Juvenile Reentry Grant

 County probation departments are invited to subscribe to the above JRG email list to receive annual reminders for county JRG reporting.

-- 2opens EXCEL file 020-2021 Juvenile Reentry Grant Reporting Templateopens EXCEL file
+- 2021-2022 Juvenile Reentry Grant Reporting Templateopens EXCEL file (This report is due annually on August 1st)

 - Juvenile Reentry Grant Governing Statutes